mozilla/mig/doc/modules.rst

 the modules are unused in the agent.
 Therefore, when MIG Agent starts, all modules execute their ``init()`` function, add their names and runner function to the global list of available module, and stop there.

-Later on, when the agent receives a command to execute, it looks up modules in the global list ``modules.Available``, and if a module is registered to execute the command, calls it via its runner function.

 The list of modules imported in the agent is maintained in ``conf/available_modules.go``.
 You should use this file to add or remove modules.